chia-a/Coverage-based-Query-Rewriting/README.md

 # Coverage-based-Query-Rewriting

+We consider nondiscrimination expressed in terms of coverage constraints and its impact on data transformation, proposing solutions for detecting the bias, mitigating it, and checking whether the mitigation was effective.
+*Coverage constraints* guarantee that the dataset includes enough examples for each (protected) category of interest, defined in terms of sensitive attribute values.

-The proposed Coverage-based Query Rewriting approach automatically rewrites a back-end transformation, defined in terms of a Select-Project-Join query, whose result violates some coverage constraints, into the "closest" query satisfying those constraints.
+The proposed Coverage-based Query Rewriting approach aims at guaranteeing that the result of a transformation, defined as a Select-Project-Join query, over a tabular dataset, satisfies a set of given coverage constraints.

+Specifically, given an SPJ query over a tabular dataset and a set of coverage constraints, the algorithm produce a rewritten query (that is the "closest" one to the input query) satisfying those constraints.

 The proposed approach is approximate and relies on a sample-based cardinality estimation, thus it introduces a trade-off between the accuracy and the efficiency of the process.
-For evaluating and quantifying the error that can be generated three groups of measures have been introduced: the grid-based, the solution-based and the sample-based accuracy measures.
+For evaluating and quantifying the error that can be generated three groups of measures have been introduced: grid-based, solution-based and sample-based accuracy measures.

-This repository contains both the code for running the Coverage-based Query Rewriting algorithm and the proposed accuracy measures.
+This repository contains both the code for running the coverage-based query rewriting algorithm and computing the proposed accuracy measures.

 The code is written in Python3.
-PostgreSQL is required to run this code (you can extend it to other DBMS)
+PostgreSQL is required to run this code (but you can easily replace it with another relational DBMS)

 ### Organization of the repository
 This repository is organized as follows:

-- *1_coverage_rewriting_sql.py* : this file contains the code for running CRBase and all the improved versions (CRBaseP, CRBaseI, CRBaseIP).
-Notice that in the code you will find also additional information needed for the experimental evaluation.
+- *1_coverage_rewriting_sql.py* : code for running the three main variations of the rewriting algorithms (CRBase, CRBaseP, CRBaseI, CRBaseIP) (See [1] for further details)
-- *2_calc_measures_sol.py* : this file contains the grid-based and the solution-based measures that have been defined for evaluating the solution of the proposed approach (for more details see the reference paper)
+- *2_calc_measures_sol.py* : code for computing grid-based and solution-based measures (see [2] for further details)
-- *2_calc_measures_sample.py* : this file contains the measures for evaluating the impact of the sample.
-Notice that you need to add the computation of the average values for obtaining the sample-based measures as discussed in the reference paper
+- *2_calc_measures_sample.py* : code for computing sample-based measures (see [2] for further details)

 ### References

 - *Coverage-based Rewriting for Data Preparation*, C. Accinelli, S. Minisi and B. Catania.
-EDBT Workshop 2020
+EDBT/ICDT Workshops 2020

 - *The impact of rewriting on coverage constraint satisfaction* C. Accinelli, B. Catania, G. Guerrini and S. Minisi.
-EDBT Workshop 2021.
+EDBT/ICDT Workshops 2021.

 - *covRew: a Python Toolkit for Pre-Processing Pipeline Rewriting Ensuring Coverage Constraint Satisfaction* C. Accinelli, B. Catania, G. Guerrini and S. Minisi.
 EDBT 2021.